syselement/ine-notes/ine-pts/penetration-testing-prerequisites/introduction.md

 ## Cryptography Protocols & VPNs

-Pentesting career, supported by:
+> ⚡ P.T.
+Usage:
+>

-- knowing how info is transmitted over networks, by using the right protocol for the transmission
+> - Knowing how info is transmitted over networks, by using the right protocol for the transmission
-- protection of the traffic
+> - Protection of the traffic

 ### Clear-text Protocols